-Not in the slightest sweetheart, you look as if you have just found a big pile of cow dung, dived in, rolled around then clambered through a hedge backwards.
+Not in the slightest sweetheart, you look as if you have just found a big pile of cow patt, dived in, rolled around then clambered through a hedge backwards.

-Personally I’m not a fan of the colour, however, I think a nice powdered blue would really suit your complexion.
+Personally I’m not a fan of the colour, but, I think a nice powdered blue would really suit your complexion.

 You see?
-You aren’t going to damage your relationship or their self esteem, but you are still being honest about the fact that you don’t like the shirt and you don’t think it suits them, you aren’t outright lying, you’re simply cushioning the truth.
-I am aware by doing this, you are ultimately holding back some truths but as long as it isn’t a piece of information that your partner needs to know it may cause more harm to be so forthcoming.
+You aren’t going to damage your relationship or their self esteem.
+Yet, you are still being honest about the fact that you don’t like the shirt and you don’t think it suits them.
+You aren’t outright lying, you’re simply cushioning the truth.
+I am aware by doing this, you are in a way, holding back some truths.
+The way I see it, as long as it isn’t a piece of information that your partner needs to know, it may cause more harm to be so forthcoming.

-Personally I am an advocate of honesty, I am not disagreeing with others when they suggest that you must always tell your partner the truth and to remain fully honest within your relationship, I would never disagree on that matter.
-However, I do believe there is such a thing as being too honest, when honesty crosses a line and turns venomous and I believe that line is when it becomes outright cruel and unnecessarily causes hurt.
-I’m not advising you to lie to your partner or the people you love and care about, my suggestion is that you use your discretion when choosing between honesty and brutal honesty.
+Personally I am an advocate of honesty.
+I am not disagreeing with others when they suggest that you must always tell your partner the truth and to remain fully honest within your relationship.
+I would never disagree on that matter.
+What I do believe is that being ‘too honest’ is a thing and that’s when honesty crosses a line and turns venomous.
+I believe that line is when it becomes outright cruel and unnecessarily causes hurt.
+I’m not advising you to lie to your partner or the people you love and care about.
+My suggestion is that you use your discretion when choosing between honesty and brutal honesty.